-GBCAs have been associated with a risk for NSF [see Warnings and Precautions (5.1)1.
+GBCAs have been associated with a risk for NSF [see Warnings and Precautions (5.2)].
 Confirmed diagnosis of NSF has not been reported in patients with a clear history of exposure to gadoterate meglumine alone.

-Hypersensitivity reactions and acute kidney injury are described in other sections of the labeling [see Warnings and Precautions (5.2) and (5.3)].
+Hypersensitivity reactions and acute kidney injury are described in other sections of the labeling [see Warnings and Precautions (5.3, 5.4)].

-Clinical Studies Experience
+6.1 Clinical Studies Experience

-Because clinical trials are conducted under widely varying conditions adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 The data described below reflect gadoterate meglumine exposure in 2,867 patients, representing 2,682 adults and 185 pediatric patients.
 Overall, 55% of the patients were men.
 In clinical trials where ethnicity was recorded the ethnic distribution was 81% Caucasian, 11% Asian, 4% Black, and 4% others.
-The average age was 53 years (range from less than 1 week to 97 years).
+The average age was 53 years (range from < 1 week to